Ritobusk/RANN/README.md

     I need to have a shape array that says where the leaves starts/stops (See cosmins comments)
     Adjust treeProcess so it uses this new tree
 Alternatively continue on the algorithm.

+WEEK 8
+Fix the flat building of the kdtree.
+Look at DPP lectures on irregular flattening.
+Start using the flat irregular kdtree in the algorithm